smartcar/node-sdk/README.md

 - Create a new `AuthClient` object with your `clientId`, `clientSecret`, `redirectUri`, and required `scope`.
-- Redirect the user to Smartcar's authentication flow using `getAuthUrl` or one of our frontend SDKs.
+- Redirect the user to Smartcar Connect using `getAuthUrl` or one of our frontend SDKs.
 - The user will login, and then accept or deny your `scope`'s permissions.
 - Handle the get request to `redirectUri`.
-  - If the user accepted your permissions, `req.query.code` will contain an authentication code.
+  - If the user accepted your permissions, `req.query.code` will contain an authorization code.
     - Use `exchangeCode` with this code to obtain an access object containing an access token (lasting 2 hours) and a refresh token (lasting 60 days).